akolpakov/django-unused-media/README.md

 ```
 ./manage.py cleanup_unused_media
 ```
 By default command is running in interactive mode.
 List of files which are going to be removed will be displayed for confirmation.
-User have to confirm the action.
+User has to confirm the action.

 ### Options

 #### `--noinput`, `--no-input`

 Non interactive mode.
-Command will remove files without any confirmation from user.
+Command will remove files without any confirmation from the user.
 Useful for scripts.
 ```
 ./manage.py cleanup_unused_media --noinput
 ```